 What about allergies?

 We strive to be allergy aware and provide a safe environment for your child.
 Parents/Guardians are responsible for indicating any allergies or other medical conditions, IEP's or 504 accommodations of the child upon registration for art lessons.
 Please update if there are any changes to that information.
-Keep in mind, The Art Room has one very special artist….Emma, our studio cat.
-Please let The Art Room know if your child is allergic to a cat, as Emma will be put away during your child’s lesson.

 How sick is too sick for art lessons?

 This is probably one of those questions you know the answer to.
 We prefer to share creativity, not germs especially now with covid.
 Please check our COVID Safety Policies as we are very covid conscious and require our students to be fully vaccinated and wear N95/KN95 masks during their art lesson.
 We are practicing social distancing, wearing masks and disinfecting procedures.
 However, in consideration of others, please refrain from sending your child to the studio when they are not feeling well.
-Please reschedule the art lesson when your child feels better and keep all artists healthy.
+Please contact us for available rescheduling times and return when your child feels better to keep all artists healthy.
 If your family has travelled, please quarantine your child for 2 weeks or provide a negative PCR covid test before returning to The Art Room studio.

 What art materials and techniques are offered?